-Click here for 2019 Summer Reading Packets for 6th, 7th and 8th grade
+Click here in June for 2020 Summer Reading Packets for 6th, 7th and 8th grade

-Click here for 2019 QO Grade 9 English Summer Packet
+Click here in June for 2020 QO Grade 9 English Summer Packet

 Our Commitment to our